michaeldawson/website/src/markdown-pages/alignment.md

 ![chess](/chess.png)

 So, _is Moderation really a lie?_ In truth, I believe Moderation can be an important part of a healthy outlook on life for many people.
-But when it comes to overcoming personal "loop-holes", you might benefit from some different perspectives, approaches, and tools, including the ones I've introduced today.
+But when it comes to overcoming personal "Loop-Holes", you might benefit from some different perspectives, approaches, and tools, including the ones I've introduced today.

 I’ll leave you with a quote from Albert Einstein on chess:

 **Chess grips its exponent, shackling the mind and brain so that the inner freedom and independence of even the strongest character cannot remain unaffected.**

-If you identify with mental "loop-holes", perhaps you'll now have three short lists that you can review each morning, to help you on your way.
+If you identify with mental "Loop-Holes", perhaps you'll now have three short lists that you can review each morning, to help you on your way.
 Or, you may have subscribed to be one of the first to use the [Impulse App](https://impulse.training)!

 What belongs in _your_ list of _Guidelines_ will be different to someone else's.
 Not all of my _Tactics_ will necessarily work for _you_.
 And _your_ best _Boosters_ will be the ones that are uniquely capable of energising and strengthening _you_.